Video Analysis

 Despite the drone maintaining a fixed appearance in real life, its appearance constantly shifts throughout the video, unlike any known technology.

-One of the most apparent and unusual aspects of the drone is that it appears to change size and shape throughout the video.
+One of the most obvious and unusual aspects of the drone is that it appears to change size and shape throughout the video.
 In person, the drone's size and shape remained constant throughout its entire flight.
-The drone was about the size of a stoplight; I would estimate that it was around 2.5 to 3.5 feet long and around one foot wide.
-Despite the size never scaling accurately on video as it moves closer to the camera, the drone's length and width fluctuate throughout the video, with it sometimes shrinking despite moving closer to the camera.
-It appears to be different sizes on video due to the drone's localized spacetime manipulation affecting how the camera pipeline processes light.
-The warp bubble's properties fluctuate throughout its flight, constantly changing how the drone's light is bent and subsequently interpreted by the camera.
-This phenomenon is best observed when the drone’s redshifted middle is aimed at the camera from frames 65 to 94.
-When this happens, it becomes clear that its gravitational field bends light paths.
-As shown in the first photo above, the camera isn’t capturing the drone's actual top and bottom red lights while the redshift is visible; it’s capturing the warped light from them after it’s passed through the drone’s field.
-The color and shape distortions are perfectly consistent with what you would expect if a warp field were actively manipulating the intensity and path of surrounding light.
-The same field-based lensing briefly demagnifies the craft around the compression zone, making the bottom half of the drone appear to shrink in size multiple times throughout the video.
+The drone was about the size of a stoplight, and was around 2.5 to 3.5 feet long and around one foot wide.
+Despite the size never scaling accurately on video as it moves closer to the camera, the drone's length and width fluctuate throughout the video, with the drone sometimes shrinking despite moving closer to the camera.
+This discrepancy is due to the drone's localized spacetime manipulation affecting the geometry of the light in its surrounding area.
+The warp bubble's orientation fluctuates throughout its flight, constantly changing how the surrounding light is bent and subsequently interpreted by the camera.
+The camera isn’t capturing the drone's actual top and bottom red lights while the redshift is visible; it’s capturing the warped light from them after it’s passed through the drone’s field.
+This phenomenon is best observed when the drone’s redshifted middle is aimed at the camera from frames 65 to 94, where it becomes clear that its gravitational field bends light paths by observing the disappearance of the drone's red lights.
+This morphing appearance is perfectly consistent with what you would expect if its field were actively manipulating the intensity and path of the surrounding light.

 The frame that most closely resembles the drone's appearance in person is the frame on the left.
 An interesting fact about this frame is that when you rotate it 45 degrees, the drone is angled perfectly vertical.
 This is noteworthy when you consider the distinct 45-degree mode that I witnessed in person and documented before I noticed the rotation anomaly in this frame.
 45 degrees is likely the angle where the drone's warp bubble is most stable.

-After the drone completes its rotation into a perfectly horizontal orientation, it becomes clear that the drone's light paths are distorted by observing the appearance of the two red lights.
+As the drone rotated into its horizontal orientation to face the street, it was significantly larger in person than its size on video, despite my camera being zoomed in while recording it.
+When analyzing the drone's appearance after this rotation is complete, it becomes clear that the drone's field distorts the surrounding photons by observing the curved orientation of the red lights on the drone.
 Because the red lights are fixed in place, any visible distortion reflects the camera’s processing of the incoming photons, rather than a physical shift of the light's position.

 Muted Movement & Scaling Issues